CRBP8B/Fresh_Start/README.md

 In future iterations, they will be able to look at available accommodations, as well as leisure activities for a given location.

-Contributors: Christian Heatwole and Christopher Becco
+Contributors: Christian Heatwole and Christopher Becco (UMKC Roos 1)